Stripe Chargeback Fee 2026: $15 + $15 Two-Tier System

 Cost lineAmountNote

-Stripe base fee
+Stripe receipt fee

 $15.00

-Charged on every dispute, refunded on win.
+Charged on every dispute.
+Not refunded, even on a win.

 Stripe counter fee